C-McGowan/MastersProject/README.md

 Short contents:
 1. APICall.py - the first file I created in order to download the data that we wanted to use.
-2. LSTMRNNClass - contains the blueprint for restructuring the data and then creating and training an LSTM RNN
+2. LSTMRNNClass.py - contains the blueprint for restructuring the data and then creating and training an LSTM RNN
-3.
+3. LSTMGraphs.py - code for graphing the results from the model and comparing to other sources.